An Attempt To Freeze Time

 I shared the picture because Craig Zernik of Four Corners Gallery did such a nice job.
 He put the ribbon on a backing so that it floats in space.
 He was able to include the trophy while keeping the frame from being ridiculously huge, instead of simply huge.
 You can see part of the Top Ten sash lining the side.

 Protect from fading.
 It is a cosmic injustice of horse showing that the ribbon color most prone to fading is blue.
 One is left with a dull purple.
 Ask me how I know.
-The class is UV museum glass.
+The glass is UV-museum quality.

 Protect from dust.